tari3x/visuals/README.md

-Most things can be run by going to the directory you want to run, and doing make
+Most things can be run by going to the directory you want to run, and running

 ```
+make
 sudo su
 ./start.sh
 firefox http://localhost/index-server.html